 The ist-D 6-megapixel DSLR could almost have been designed for me.
 It's small and light by DSLR standards.
 Its 6-megapixel resolution was standard for the day and its image quality is still more than good enough for most applications.
 Given my love of mountains and hiking, its ruggendess is a necessity for my photography, and its use of ubiquitous AA batteries for power has saved me on many an occasion.
 (For example, when my rechargable NiMH batteries died in the middle of a bicycling trip in France I was able to pick up some AA lithium batteries at the first village shop I came to — way out in the countryside with nothing but farms around.)

-Now I'm using the K10D as my main camera, with 10-megapixel resolution and built in image stabilization (or shake reduction, as Pentax calls their version) that works even on my 30-year-old manual-focus lenses.
+Now I'm using the K20D as my main camera, with 14.7-megapixel resolution and built in image stabilization (or shake reduction, as Pentax calls their version) that works even on my 30-year-old manual-focus lenses.
+My 645 medium format film kit has been replaced with a Sony A850 digital SLR.

 Click here to find out more about Pentax products Most of my cameras and lenses are Pentax.
 Their lenses are of the highest optical quality though I do use a couple of third-party lenses for specific needs.